The Vineyard

 ...here ready for grapes to become wine.

-Life has changed dramatically in the last decade.
-Technology has given us great power but is has disconnected us from the world and people in it.
-The Vineyard is the story of the great power of nature to not only connect us to our world and each other but to what lies beyond this world and our participation in it.
-As George, the most disconnected of all, discovers when he opens his heart to this possibility, miracles are real. only connect us to our world and each other but to what lies beyond this world and our participation in it.
-As George, the most disconnected of all, discovers when he opens his heart to this possibility, miracles are real. sincere consideration.
-Please email us at by clicking the button below.
-Thank you for your consideration!
+Life has changed dramatically in the last several years.
+Politics divides us and while technology has given us great power it disconnect us from each other.
+"The Vineyard" is the story of the great power of nature to not only connect us to our world and each other but to what lies beyond this world and our participation in it.
+As George, the most disconnected of all, discovers when he opens his heart to this possibility, miracles are real.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.